-Please note that this tutorial will not work with laravel 5.2.
-This will only work with 5.0 and 5.1.
+Please note that this tutorial will not work with laravel > 5.2.
+This is an outdated tutorial.

 This tutorial assumes you have already setup laravel 5.0/5.1 project.
 If you have not, then refer to my first tutorial of laravel 5.0/5.1 series on how to setup laravel & xampp on linux.
 This tutorial also assumes you have twitter bootstrap setup with your project.
 [Optional] If not, then refer to the second tutorial.
 Come back here when you have setup everything and are ready to add authentication to your laravel 5.0/5.1 project.